 “Just pick up two hundred or so orphans?
 Just like that?”
 Colonel Wynn asked while snapping his fingers.

 Realizing that the finger snap might be misinterpreted by the staff of the restaurant, he looked around.
 The waiter was on his way over the table.
 When he was sure that he had the man’s attention, he waved him off.

-Colonel Nguyen said, “There are tens of thousands of five-year-old orphans living on the streets of some of the worst cities in the poorest countries in the world who would sell their soul for food, clothes, and shelter.
+Colonel Nguyen said, “There are tens of thousands of five year old orphans living on the streets of some of the worst cities in the poorest countries in the world who would sell their soul for food, clothes, and shelter.
 You could easily collect that many orphans.
 You’d even have the pick of the litter based on strength, intelligence, and sheer will to survive.”

 Colonel Wynn sat back in his chair.
 He looked up at the ceiling while considering what Colonel Nguyen had suggested.
 He knew the man was correct.
-He could step out the door of the restaurant and find half dozen orphans of the right age within two blocks.
+He could step out the door of the restaurant and find a half dozen orphans of the right age within two blocks.
 One, maybe two, would have that spark that sets him apart from all of the others.
 All of them would have survival skills that would be useful in a soldier.

-“I can see that it would be relatively easy to find that many orphans and you could probably pick the best of the lot.
+“I can see that it would be relatively easy to find a that many orphans and you could probably pick the best of the lot.
 What would you do with them once you had them?”

 “You would teach them?”

-“Well, I’d get teachers in to teach them,” Colonel Nguyen said looking a little embarrassed at the claim he was making despite not meaning it that way.
+“Well, I’d get teachers in to teach them,” Colonel Nguyen said looking a little embarrassed at the claim he was making despite not meaning that way.